djbr22/plex_assistant/README.md

 ## Google Assistant Triggers

 You can either use IFTTT or DialogFlow to trigger Plex Assistant with Google Assistant.
-IFTTT is the easiest way to set this up, but only if IFTTT supports your language.
-DialogFlow is a bit more involved and has some quirks, but has support for more languages.
+IFTTT is the easiest and recomended way to set this up.
+DialogFlow is a bit more involved and has some major quirks, but has support for more languages.

 <details>
   <summary><b>IFTTT Setup Guide</b></summary>